All schools have a statutory duty to safeguard and promote welfare of children.

 We promote a culture of ‘Everyone’s Responsibility’ in our school setting.
 Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
 In order to fulfill this responsibility effectively all professionals should make sure their approach is child-centred.
 This means that they should consider, at all times, what is in the best interests of the child.

-In accordance with our responsibilities under section 175/157 of the Education Act 2002, we have a Designated Person for Child Protection, Chris Stephenson, who is the Principal, and has received appropriate training for this role.
-It is her responsibility to ensure that all staff in contact with children receive child protection awareness training, including training on issues such as radicalisation, peer on peer abuse, FGM and CSE, on a regular basis.
+In accordance with our responsibilities under section 175/157 of the Education Act 2002, we have a Designated Person for Child Protection, Bradley Taylor, who is the Co-Principal, and has received appropriate training for this role.
+It is his responsibility to ensure that all staff in contact with children receive child protection awareness training, including training on issues such as radicalisation, peer on peer abuse, FGM and CSE, on a regular basis.

 There are occasions that our concern about a child may mean that we have to consult other agencies.
 We work with a range of agencies that are able to provide help, support and advice for parents and families.
 Whilst we would always aim to work in partnership with parents there may be exceptions to this, when concerns are raised, for the protection of a child.